Admission to Graduate Pharmacology Programs

 To assist you in determining your eligibility, qualifications from a number of educational systems around the world are listed on the International Credentials Equivalencies Tool.
 The grades shown are equivalent to what is considered a mid-B range at the University of Toronto.
 Please keep in mind that the admission average for Pharmacology graduate programs is a B+ equivalent (or A- for Ph.D. direct entry).

-If your primary language is not English and you graduated from a non-Canadian university where the language of instruction is not English, then you must demonstrate your facility in English by completing an English-language proficiency test.
-Test scores must be less than two years old and this requirement should be met at the time you submit your application.
+If you graduated from a university outside of Canada where English is not the primary language of instruction, you must demonstrate your facility in English by completing an English-language proficiency test.
+Tests must be less than two years old and this requirement should be met at the time you submit your application.

 You are not required to complete an English-language facility test if you are a Canadian citizen who studied at a Canadian university where the language of instruction is French.

-The final decision regarding the need for an English-language facility test is at the discretion of the Department.
+The final decision regarding the need for an English proficiency test is at the discretion of the Department.

 The application for graduate study at the University of Toronto is available online.
 It is the applicant’s responsibility to ensure all documents are submitted by the posted deadlines.
 We recommend that documentation be submitted several weeks in advance of the deadlines to avoid any disappointment.